jagheterfredrik/wallbox-tooling/README.md

 # wallbox-tooling
-Tools and proof of concepts of extending the Wallbox Pulsar Plus
+Tools and proof of concepts of extending the Wallbox Pulsar Plus.
+To be uploaded to Wallbox using e.g. scp.

 ## Proof of concept: Rest API
 `python3 local-rest.py`